October 13, 2021 7 min read

 High rep squats are some of the most difficult exercises to do in the gym.
 There are few other exercises that rival the squat in terms of the sheer number of muscles worked and the mental toughness you will need to get through a difficult set.

 They are a great exercise for many weightlifters, bodybuilders, athletes, and strength enthusiasts.
 In this article, you’ll find out how to do high rep squats correctly for bettermobility, cardiovascular endurance, stability, and strength.

 High rep squats come with the risk of injury to your back or to your shoulders.
 Always warm up adequately before you start and learn the proper way to do this exercise long before you actually start doing it.

 Start with basic positioning and practice the proper form.
 Never just throw a few plates on a bar and expect your body to be able to handle the weight, especially if you have ever had any other injuries.
-High rep squats can make you a lot stronger, but they can also cause debilitating injuries if you start too quickly without learning the fundamentals.

 As explained by Charles Poliquin, your quadriceps (or quads) are mostly made up of type 2a muscle fibers, which are more aerobic than type 2b fibers so they respond better to higher reps.
 The time you spend doing a set of high rep squats can quickly pack on lower body muscle.
 Just make sure that your load is heavy enough.
 You should have to take at least three deep breaths between reps when you are getting close to finishing your set.